staydecent/atom/README.md

    mutated outside of the atom function.
 2. To affect your state, you need to `dispatch` an "action".
 3. An "action" can be just a string, or an object or any value you want.
 Though, a [Flux Standard Action](https://github.com/acdlite/flux-standard-action) is recommended.
-4. You define a single "reducer" function that accepts the current state and action and returns a new state.
+4. You define one or more "reducer" functions that accept the current state and action and return a new state.
-5. You can `subscribe` any # of "listeners" that are called after your reducer returns a new state.
+5. You can `subscribe` any # of "listeners" that are called after your reducers return a new state.

 ## Example